Should I use conditioner on my leather jacket?

 We’ve seen some crazy ideas out there, such as people putting their jackets in the washer, or soaking them in a bathtub.
 Please, don’t do anything like this.
 Any attempt to shorten the amount of time it takes to wear in your jacket is going to end with an inferior result.
 This is like taking a dremel to a pair of jeans to give it ‘that worn in look’.
 Just don’t do it.

-1. Your jacket’s measurements are off by more than one half of an inch.
+1. Your jacket’s measurements are off by more than 1/2".

 2. Your jacket’s requested features are missing or different than shown in our photos.

 4. Your jacket is wrong type of leather

 In order to go about obtaining a replacement/reimbursement you must send us photos via e-mail showing the discrepancy.
 If it is an incorrect measurement, please take your jacket, lay it out on a table, zip it up, and place a measuring tape over the incorrect measurement and take a photo.
 We will review photos and get back to you.
 Make sure the leather is taut when you take a photo to ensure accuracy.
 Please note that we add between 5-6" in all three torso width measurements to ensure adequate breathing room.
 (Trust me, you don't want us to leave those inches out!)

 Once it's determined that you qualify, we will discuss whether or not to simply replace the jacket entirely, or reimburse you for any tailoring costs.
 Typically, unless a jacket is too tight, we will reimburse you for tailoring as it will be much quicker, and cheaper for everyone involved, plus you get the benefit of having a professional tailor ensure that your new measurements are accurate.
 If we make you a replacement jacket, we will use the original measurements that you gave us.